trilitech/tezos-developer-docs/src/pages/nft/build-an-nft-marketplace/index.md

 | single asset   | 0..1            | 1..n                     |
 | multi asset    | 0..n            | 1..n                     |

+{% callout type="note" %}
-> Note : because we are in web3, buy or sell features are a real payment system using onchain XTZ token as money.
-This differs from traditional web2 applications where you have to integrate payment system and so, pay extra fees.
+Because we are in web3, buy or sell features are a real payment system using onchain XTZ token as money.
+This differs from traditional web2 applications where you have to integrate payment system and so, pay extra fees
+{% /callout %}

 # Glossary